bitwarden/passwordless-docs/src/guide/concepts.md

 ### Discoverable Credential

-A Discoverable Credential is a FIDO2 WebAuthn credentials that is usable for authentication without the server requiring a `credentialId` first.
+A Discoverable Credential is a FIDO2 passkeys that is usable for authentication without the server requiring a `credentialId` first.
 This means that you don't need to first identify the user with a username or email, making it even simpler to sign-in.
 Passkeys are an example of Discoverable Credentials.

 ### User identifiers